To find out all about Coronavirus-related unemployment benefits

 Where a person is contracted to a company by another organization

 While seasonal jobs too are for a certain period, they are not exactly similar to contract jobs.
-Jobs like being a tourist guide, athlete etc fall into the seasonal category.
+Seasonal unemployment occurs when the demand for a specific kind of work and workers reduces.
+Jobs like being a tourist guide, athlete, etc. fall into the seasonal category.
+On the other hand, contract workers become unemployed when a specific project ends and they do not get any new project.
+Contract jobs include web designers, web developers, etc.

 Both these types of workers often find it difficult to find a livelihood when the term or season is over.
 Unfortunately, not all states pronounce them eligible for UI benefits.